-NYU's Professional Development Programs help you build new knowledge and skills to succeed in your current role and advance in your career at NYU.
+The professional development programs at NYU are designed and available to help you build limitless knowledge and skills to succeed in your role and advance in your career.

-NYU provides numerous opportunities for employees to receive professional development.
+The University extends ongoing opportunities and NYUiLearn for current and new employees to receive inspiration and value from their professional development.
 To be most effective, follow the 70-20-10 formula when planning how to develop new work-related skills and abilities:

 Seek out and take on more challenging assignments and work.
 This may involve volunteering for a project in your department or a University-wide committee.
-Or it may mean looking for opportunities within your current role to improve processes and technology.
+Or it may mean looking for opportunities within your current role to improve processes and achieve efficiencies.

-Each year, your supervisor provides you with feedback through a formal performance appraisal.
-But receiving feedback on your work shouldn't be a once-a-year event.
-As you work on the many challenging assignments NYU has to offer, seek informal feedback from your colleagues and your manager on what you're doing well that you should keep on doing and where you can improve.
-Armed with this insight, you can then decide where to focus your professional development efforts -- where you have a strength that you should try to use as often as possible and where you have a development need that you may need to address.
+Each year, your supervisor considers and provides you with feedback through a formal performance communication process.
+But receiving feedback on your work shouldn't be a once-a-year event but an ongoing opportunity.
+As you progress on the many challenging assignments the University has to offer, seek informal feedback from your colleagues and your manager on what you're doing well and where you may improve.
+With this insight you may then decide how best to focus your professional development efforts – where you have a strength to foster and use as often as possible and where you may have a development need to address.

-Throughout the year, the Office of Talent, Learning & Organizational Development offers workshops designed to enhance the skills of support staff, administrators, and management staff.
+Throughout the year, the Office of Talent, Learning, and Organizational Development designs and offers workshops to enhance the skills of support staff, administrators, and managers.
 Some of these programs are provided on an open-enrollment basis to all employees across the University, and some are offered online.
-Login to iLearn via NYUHome for a listing of courses you may have been assigned to complete or to scroll through the catalog of courses you may want to enroll in.
-The Office of Talent, Learning & Organizational Development also provides customized services, working with individual departments and units to help them identify and address training needs that are specific to the unit.
+A critical component of your professional development, NYUiLearn features an online repository of job-specific courses your supervisor may have assigned and other professional development seminars and events you may wish to register for.
+The Office of Talent, Learning, and Organizational Development also reviews requests for customized services and training, collaborating with individual departments and units to help them identify and address locally-specific needs.